Shubham-2302/Digit-Recognition-in-Pygame/README.md

 ## Using Pygame and Digit recognition

-In order to run the pygae interface, run the command
-" python3 recognition.py <name of the model> "
+In order to run the pygame interface, run the command " python3 recognition.py <name of the model> "

 In my case